 Targeted advertising allows you to document every view, click and purchase.
 Utilizing this documentation, you can measure the effectiveness of your advertising budget down to a single dollar.

-Combining all these aspects, it is instantly clear that targeted advertising is a significantly cost-effective and efficient way for marketing practices.
+Combining all these aspects, it is instantly clear that targeted advertising is a significantly cost-effective and efficient way of marketing practices.

 Targeted ads are not without their shortcomings.
 Before writing this article, I was closely monitoring targeted advertisements that followed me all over the internet and found that some of the highly targeted ads were irrelevant to me.

 Twitter has loads of data, but it does not share this data with marketers.
-So, how do third party marketers get audience specifics?
+So, how do third-party marketing teams get audience specifics?

-They use third party Twitter analytics tools to gain audience insights and target advertisements.
+They use third-party Twitter analytics tools to gain audience insights and target advertising.
 One such excellent tool is FollowersAnalysis.

-FollowersAnalysis analyzes the entire follower list of any public Twitter account and derives analytical outcomes.
+FollowersAnalysis analyzes the entire follower list of any public Twitter account and derives precise analytical outcomes.

 Click here to view a detailed post describing the various steps involved in downloading and analyzing Twitter followers from any public account.

 It’s clear that targeted advertising is the future.
-The mounting YoY earnings of platforms serving targeted ads is proof that this marketing method is here to stay.
+The mounting YoY earnings of platforms serving targeted ads are proof that Twitter marketing is here to stay.
 As more businesses go online, the scope of targeted advertising will witness further growth in the years to come.

-If you have any queries related to targeted advertising, do let us know in the comments.
+If you think we missed anything important related to targeted advertising, do let us know in the comments.